GabrielDeml/IWT/the_paper.md

 Our starting point was 9 IIT Tweets from X paper.
 Upon further investigation, we realized that 4 of them were not IIT which we will discuss in detail later.
 For each of the nine tweets’ users, we manually went through the first 100 tweets in their timeline.
 This gave us another 62 IIT tweets to add to our dataset totaling 71 IIT tweets.

-We needed a way to further expand the dataset.
+We needed a way to further expand the dataset since fine tuning models like BERT require lots of training data.
 Finding IIT is essentially like looking through a needle in a haystack, so manually going through every tweet would have been impossible.
 We needed a way to automatically classify tweets.
 The tweets that the model had the highest confidence in could be manually labeled by a human.
 We came up with four ways to resolve this problem: using a corpus of tweets that are known to have IIT, iteratively create a better classifier, and use keyword filtering.

 To start, we needed a corpus of tweets that we thought to have a higher likelihood of containing IIT.
 We wondered if the followers of the 9 IIT sellers from paper X would also be selling IIT.
 This intuitively would make sense, since groups of people tend to follow each other.
 We collected the first 100 tweets from all the 9 seed users' followers.
 The number of followers worked out to be X. Since not all the followers posted 100 tweets, we ended up with 52,911 individual tweets.
 We then filtered for the keyword of ivory.
 This left us with X number of tweets.
 We then manually went through and found X IIT tweets.
 This demonstrated that the followers did have some IIT tweets.